spine/spine.site/app/views/docs/stacks.md

     posts.show.isActive(); // true
     posts.edit.isActive(); // false

 As you can see, we've got a `controllers` property in the format of `{controllerName: controllerClass}`.
-These controllers will be instantiated automatically when the Stack is instantiated, appended to the stack and and internal [manager](<%= docs_path("manager") %>).
+These controllers will be instantiated automatically when the Stack is instantiated, appended to the stack and an internal [manager](<%= docs_path("manager") %>).

 Notice we can access the Stack's controllers when it's instantiated, as in `posts.show`.
 We can activate individual controllers by calling `active()` on them, deactivating all the other controllers in the stack.